hana/ht.min/README.md

     - Outputs a bang at the specified time, runs on the scheduler thread.
 - ht.alarm~
     - Outputs a bang at the specified time, runs on the audio thread.
+- ht.between
+    - Outputs a bang from the different outlets depending on wheather the input number is between two values.

 ## Notes
-- All .mxo and .mxe* objecs are compiled on macOS and Windows10 (64bit).
+- All .mxo and .mxe64 objecs are compiled on macOS and Windows10 (64bit).

 ## Licence
 MIT